bbhunter/jsvars/README.md

 # jsvars
-Get variable names from javascript source.
+Get variable names from a js file or a list of js urls.